Xentrics/Praecapatus/README.txt

 ~ any valid object in the screne contains a PraeObject component	+
 - INTERACTIONS																		+
-	- interactions are controlled by 'InteractionComponents'						+ -> any object with this component are subject to interaction
+	- interactions are controlled by 'InteractionComponents'						+ -> any object with this component are subject to interaction				+
-		- any object can become/loose interaction by adding/removing this component ~ praeobjects are not PraeObject by default										++
+		- any object can become/loose interaction by adding/removing this component	++
+		- entities alway have interaction components								++ ~ praeobjects are not PraeObject by default										++
 	- shop UI																		++
 	- Talk UI 																		+